jianfenw/multiChatSystem/README.md

 Type ctrl + ] to enter the telnet configuration page and type 'q' to quit the telnet program

+4. Manage the port number

+lsof -i:"port-number"

+This commend will list the process which uses the port number

+kill -9 PID

+You can kill the program with your hand!

 # Please Star this project if you find it interesting and helpful
 copyright@jwangee